 Statewide and Local Action Networks are formed to increase community and agency coordination and collaboration to build programs that reflect the needs and values of the community.
-The NC Baby Love Plus Program is administered by the Perinatal Health Unit, Women's Health Branch.
+The NC Baby Love Plus Program is administered by the Division of Public Health, Women, Infant and Community Wellness Section.